-The Collateral will be shared on a pari passu basis by the holders of the Notes, the 2016 Notes, the February 2018 Notes, the July 2018 Notes, the January 2019 Notes and any other creditors with respect to the Permitted Pari Passu Secured Indebtedness.
-Accordingly, in the event of a default on the Notes or the other secured indebtedness and a foreclosure on the Collateral, any foreclosure proceeds would be shared by the holders of secured indebtedness in proportion to the outstanding amounts of each class of such secured indebtedness.
-The value of the Collateral securing the Notes and the Subsidiary Guarantees of the Subsidiary Guarantor Pledgors is unlikely to be sufficient to satisfy the obligations of the Company and each of the Subsidiary Guarantor Pledgors under the Notes and the Subsidiary Guarantees of the Subsidiary Guarantor Pledgors, and the Collateral securing the Notes and such Subsidiary Guarantees may be reduced or diluted under certain circumstances, including the issuance of the Notes or other pari passu indebtedness and the disposition of assets comprising the Collateral, subject to the terms of the Indenture.
+The Collateral will be shared on a pari passu basis by the holders of the Notes, the 2016 Notes, the February 2018 Notes, the July 2018 Notes, the January 2019 Notes, the February 2019 Notes and any other creditors with respect to the Permitted Pari Passu Secured Indebtedness.
+Accordingly, in the event of a default on the Notes or the other secured indebtedness and a foreclosure on the Collateral, any foreclosure proceeds would be shared by the holders of secured indebtedness.
+The value of the Collateral securing the Notes and the Subsidiary Guarantees of the Subsidiary Guarantor Pledgors is unlikely to be sufficient to satisfy the obligations of the Company and each of the Subsidiary Guarantor Pledgors, and the Collateral securing the Notes and the Subsidiary Guarantees of the Subsidiary Guarantee may be reduced or diluted under certain circumstances, including the issuance of the Notes or other pari passu indebtedness and the disposition of assets comprising the Collateral, subject to the terms of the Indenture.